profe-pep/single-page-app-vanilla-js/README.md

 - https://localhost:5500

 The pages are served under this subpath.
-But unfortunately you cannot go there directly, because of how this app's routing works, when set up to run for GH Pages.
+But unfortunately you cannot go there directly, because of how this app's routing works, when set up to run for GH Pages as subpath.
+If you set up with Netlify then you don't need the subpath.

 - http://localhost:8000/single-page-app-vanilla-js/

 ## Deploy

-Just copy this project as fork.
+Just copy this project using the template button.
+Don't bother forking unless you want to contribute changes back here.

 Deploy to GH Pages using your repo's Settings.
 There is no build step needed and so no GH Actions workflow.